dinuxbg/gnuprumcu/README.md

 ![build status](https://gitlab.com/dinuxbg/gnuprumcu/badges/master/pipeline.svg)

-# Linker scripts and device specs for PRU MCU variants
+# Device specs and I/O headers for PRU MCU variants

 ## Introduction
-This package contains the linker scripts, device specs and I/O headers for the different PRU variants in different TI SoCs.
+This package contains the device specs and I/O headers for the different PRU variants in different TI SoCs.

 Install this package to allow the "-mmcu=" GCC compiler option to pick the correct settings for your board.